 Pure provides a single location to store information about research, such as publications, collaborations, research projects and grants etc and the associations between them.
 Having been entered into Pure once, data can be used for a variety of purposes, including automatic population of personal and research group web pages and creating CVs and bibliographies.
 Pure is designed to make it as easy as possible to keep information about research up-to-date, providing ongoing visibility of research activities at the College.

 As of September 2017, Pure contains information on over 31,500 research outputs from 1000 staff, along within details of over 2,300 research projects.
 It also lists details of over 1,200 current research students.
 Pure was launched at Royal Holloway in September 2010.

 In May 2011 the College Research Committee approved the policy on the population and maintenance of the Pure research information system.
 This document lays out the key principles of its organisation and usage as well as explaining the roles and responsibilities for the population and maintenance of data within Pure, including the crucial part played by individual members of academic staff.
-More details and the document itself can be found in the Pure Policy section.
+More details and the policy can be found in the Pure Policy section.

 Pure Awards Management Module

-Pure and REF2020
+Pure and Open Access

 Pure and the College website

 The Pure portal provides the researcher profiles on the College website.
 Departments can decide how Pure integrates with their Contensis generated websites.

 The collection of outcomes information is done through a system called Researchfish.
 Researchfish does not have the capability of handling bulk uploads from research information systems such as Pure.
 It is essential that information in Pure is kept up-to-date and links made between outputs and projects because this information is used for reporting to RCUK on our Open Access compliance status.